dream-num/univer.ai/src/content/blog/this-is-univer/en-us.md

 Through the above code, we can see that Univer re-registers the plugins of type PluginType.Sheet from the registered plugins mentioned above to the UniverSheet instance.
 Then, by using _tryStart, the application enters the Starting stage, initializes, and instantiates a Workbook through addSheet, completing the initialization of the model layer.
 At this point, the model data preparation is complete, and Univer transitions to the Ready stage.

-**Step Two**: Initialize the page framework and render the page framework.
+**Step Two**: Initializing the page framework and rendering the page framework.

-During the Univer application lifecycle explanation, it was mentioned that plugins execute at different lifecycle stages.
-In this step, we focus on the base-ui plugin.
+During the Univer application lifecycle, plugins execute specific actions at different stages.
+In this step, the focus is on the base-ui plugin.

 ```ts
 // base-ui-plugin.ts